Our Vision for Well-being

 For physical health and well-being and lifestyle related queries contact Hazel Wright, Well-being Services Coordinator at email@example.com.

-- be provided with further information and contact details where needed
+- provided with further information and contact details where needed

-- be given further support or advice within the University if required
+- given further support or advice within the University if required

 These sessions are free of charge.